North Korea's Kim Jong Un ready to talk if U.S. drops denuclearization demand

 That implies recognizing North Korea as a nuclear state, which is something previous U.S. administrations and foreign governments have consistently opposed.

-In a meeting in July, Secretary of State Marco Rubio and South Korean Foreign Minister reaffirmed their governments' intention to realize the denuclearization of North Korea.
+In a meeting in July, Secretary of State Marco Rubio and South Korean Foreign Minister Cho Hyun reaffirmed their governments' intention to realize the denuclearization of North Korea.

 Should Trump and Kim meet again this year, Trump would find Kim in a far stronger negotiating position, with a larger nuclear arsenal and stronger backing from Russia and China.